wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 8. Use of Additional information

-   When receiving Additional information, a server / stub follows certain rules:
+   When receiving additional records in the additional section, a resolver follows certain rules:

    1. Additional records MUST be validated before being used.